hpion/CardFlipping/README.md

 Cards should be provided as an array using a single space to seperate columns and a new line to seperate rows.
 For an example of this see the provided 'input.txt' file.

 Output
-Output will be provided as an 'output.txt' file in the same directory as the executable.
+Output will be provided as an 'output.txt' file in the same directory as the batch file.
 The output will contain a list of the cards in the final deck from the top down.
 Cards will be printed in the same format as they are input.